Contract Labour Act Confusion: Do We Need to Renew the License if Workers Drop Below 20?

 Thirugnanakumar

 It is well said by Mr. S. Baskar.
-You need to renew the Labour License until unless you surrender the same.
+You need to renew the Labour License unless you surrender it.
 Since your labor strength has reduced to less than 20, you need to continue your entries in registers and simply pay a renewal fee to renew your license.
 Once it has expired and not been renewed by you, it will be viewed seriously by the department, which is an additional burden for us.

 T. Kumar